 Buildings in the 100-year floodplain — which includes a substantial number of properties in Old Lyme — are subject to what is called a “lookback period” in FEMA regulations.

-A project that exceeds a 50 percent spending threshold, based on the assessed value of the structure spent over a time period determined on a town-by-town basis, triggers FEMA’s “substantial improvement” clause requiring that the building be brought into full compliance with federal flood regulations.
+A project that exceeds a 50 percent spending threshold, based on the market value of the structure spent over a time period determined on a town-by-town basis, triggers FEMA’s “substantial improvement” clause requiring that the building be brought into full compliance with federal flood regulations.

 FEMA regulations require that flood-prone structures be built or raised above the estimated storm-surge height.